 But I digress.
 You can also buy tomatoes at your local supermarket and call it a day.
 At least your local supermarket will have air-conditioning, parking and trolleys!
 (Better yet, you can just get the groceries delivered.
 I promise you it will taste just as good.)

-As a main dish, you can serve just about anything, but my favorite combination is with lamb chops.
+As a main dish, you can serve just about anything, but my favorite combination is with u003cstrongu003elamb chopsu003c/strongu003e.
 Freshly seared on a grill and lightly seasoned with salt, pepper and a bit of basil and parsley, it goes beautifully with Provencal Tomatoes.

 - 4 red tomatoes